A luxury you can easily add to your next

 product in exchange for my honest opinion and review.

-While this is a DIY project, I would highly recommend hiring a certified, trusted and awarded electrician with knowledge of installing and testing this type of system.
+While this is a DIY project, I highly recommend hiring a certified, electrician with knowledge of installing and testing this type of system.
 It does require testing by a special meter that may not be commonly used by someone with less training.
 In addition, this system requires a dedicated circuit to be added to your electrical panel which is best handled by a professional.

-The uncoupling membrane is an important aspect of the particular system.
-The membrane provides unparalleled support for your tiles, protecting your investment long term.
-This prevents the stress tile can experience due to the expansion and contraction as a result of changes in humidity.
-The Schluter substrate and the tile can move independently, eliminating cracking and tile stress, as well as provide waterproofing.
+The uncoupling membrane is an essential aspect of the particular system.
+The membrane provides unparalleled support for your tiles, protecting your investment long-term.
+This prevents the stress tile can experience due to the expansion and contraction due to changes in humidity.
+The Schluter substrate and the tile can move independently, eliminating cracking and tile stress and providing waterproofing.

-We found the protection from movement benefit of the system to be of particular concern on our last bathroom renovation.
+We found the protection from the movement benefit of the system to be of particular concern during our last bathroom renovation.
 We used Carrera marble tiles throughout the space which are much more susceptible to cracking than porcelain tile.

-This time we went with a beautifully honed marble look porcelain tile from South Cypress called Classico.
-I am stll in love the look of marble, obviously, but I was happy to have the durability and ease of care found in a porcelain tile.
+This time, we went with a beautifully honed marble-looking porcelain tile from South Cypress called Classico.
+I am still in love with the look of marble, obviously, but I was happy to have the durability and ease of care found in a porcelain tile.

 This tile looks just like Calcutta marble, much more so than any porcelain tile I have ever seen.

-The first step in the process is to have an electrician prepare your electrical panel for installation which includes setting up a dedicated circuit to your electrical panel.
+The first step is to have an electrician prepare your electrical panel for installation, which includes setting up a dedicated circuit to your electrical panel.
 The wires will also need to be tested before installation and after installation.
 Please follow the instructions provided in the kit.

 Ditra Heat Installation

 2. Cut the rolls or place the sheets of Ditra membrane to fit your room.
-Basically, you will be dry fitting the entire space to be tiled.
+You will be dry-fitting the entire space to be tiled.
 Be sure that the “lugs” or waffles of the membrane line up for ease of installation of the heating cables.

-3. Mix thinset and allow it to set up as directed, 5-10 minutes.
+3. Mix thin-set and allow it to set up as directed 5-10 minutes.
 The consistency of the mortar for Ditra installation should be a little looser than what you would use for setting tile, but you still want it to hold a trowel notch.
 The best consistency comparison I could give is more like a thick pancake batter instead of creamy peanut butter.
-I often test the consistency while it is still in the bucket by running my finger through the mortar, after is it is mixed.
-The side “walls” created by my finger indentation should just fall in slowly.
+I often test the consistency while it is still in the bucket by running my finger through the mortar after is it is mixed.
+The side “walls” created by my finger indentation should fall in slowly.

 2. Wipe floor, whether concrete or plywood, with a wet sponge.
 This primes the floor for the acceptance of the mortar and ensures that the moisture from the mortar is not consumed by the floor.
 It also removes any remaining dust.

-3. Spread the thinset/mortar completely cover the substrate with the flat side of the trowel.
-(If you are installing over plywood you need to use modified thinset, for concrete you will use unmodified thinset.)
+3. Spread the thin-set/mortar cover entirely the substrate with the flat side of the trowel.
+(If you are installing over plywood, you need to use modified thinset, for concrete, you will use unmodified thinset.)